 - Dr James McAleavey is one of Ireland’s leading playwrights, having completed commissions for BBC Radio Three and Four, RTE, the renowned Abbey Theatre in Dublin and the Lyric Theatre in Belfast.
 He has two feature films presently in development.

-- Dr Glenn Patterson is the Rooney Prize and Betty Trask Prize-winning author of ten novels.
+- Professor Glenn Patterson is the Rooney Prize and Betty Trask Prize-winning author of ten novels.
 He writes regularly for BBC Radio Three and Four, The Guardian, the London Review of Books, and has made a number of documentaries for Irish and British television.
 His co-authored screenplay for Good Vibrations was nominated for a BAFTA for Outstanding Debut by a British Writer, Director or Producer.

 - From Personal Tutors to peer mentoring, we work closely with students to ensure they are supported at every stage of their degree.